paritytech/cumulus/README.md

 ## Try the Demo

-While Nimbus is primarily a developer toolkit meant to be included in other projects, it is useful to see a basic node in action.
+While Nimbus is primarily a development framework meant to be included in other projects, it is useful to see a basic network in action.
 An example node is included in the `rococo-parachains` directory.
 You can build it with `cargo build --release` and launch it like any other cumulus parachian.

 Rather than reiterate how to start a relay-para network here, I'll simply recommend you use the